Gutelvam/DSNanodegree-P02/README.md

 # Disaster Response Pipeline Project

-This projet was intend to apply data engineering skills to analyze disaster data from Figure Eight and build a model for an API that classifies disaster messages.
+This projet was intend to apply data engineering skills to analyze disaster data from [Figure Eight(Appen)](https://appen.com/figure-eight-is-now-appen/) and build a model for an API that classifies disaster messages.

 In the Project Workspace contain real messages that were sent during disaster events.
 The challeng is to creating a machine learning pipeline to categorize these events so that you can send the messages to an appropriate disaster relief agency.